⌘+k ctrl+k

 quantile_cont(x, pos)

-Description The interpolated pos-quantile of x for 0 <= pos <= 1, i.e., orders the values of x and returns the pos * (n_nonnull_values - 1)th (zero-indexed) element (or an interpolation between the adjacent elements if the index is not an integer).
+Description The interpolated pos-quantile of x for 0 <= pos <= 1.
+Returns the pos * (n_nonnull_values - 1)th (zero-indexed, in the specified order) value of x or an interpolation between the adjacent values if the index is not an integer.
+Intuitively, arranges the values of x as equispaced points on a line, starting at 0 and ending at 1, and returns the (interpolated) value at pos.
 If pos is a LIST of FLOATs, then the result is a LIST of the corresponding interpolated quantiles.

 Formula -